DataDog/system-tests/docs/scenarios/onboarding.md

 To run the onboarding test scenarios, we will use the following utilities:

-* AWS as the infrastructure provider: We are testing onboarding installation scenarios on different types of machines and OS.
+* **AWS as the infrastructure provider:** We are testing onboarding installation scenarios on different types of machines and OS.
 AWS Cli must be configured on your computer in order to launch EC2 instances automatically.
-* Vagrant as the infrastructure local provider: For local executions, we can use Vagrant instead of AWS EC2 instances.
+* **Vagrant as the infrastructure local provider**: For local executions, we can use Vagrant instead of AWS EC2 instances.
-* Pulumi as the orchestrator of this test infrastructure: Pulumi's open source infrastructure as code SDK enables you to create, deploy, and manage infrastructure on any cloud, using your favorite languages.
+* **Pulumi as the orchestrator of this test infrastructure:** Pulumi's open source infrastructure as code SDK enables you to create, deploy, and manage infrastructure on any cloud, using your favorite languages.
-* Pytest as testing tool (Python): System-tests is built on Pytest.
+* **Pytest as testing tool (Python):** System-tests is built on Pytest.

 ### AWS